Axioms for the category of Hilbert spaces and linear contractions: Introduction

 Quantum mechanics, in its traditional formulation, is based on Hilbert space~\cite{vonneumann:foundations}.
 More precisely, it is based on mappings of Hilbert spaces.
 In the simplest telling, states are unit vectors, evolving along certain linear maps between Hilbert spaces.
 Taking into account probabilities, states become operators, and dynamics certain linear maps between the resulting algebras.
 Either way, it is fair to say that the category of Hilbert spaces and linear maps is crucial to quantum theory.

-Foundationally, this is unsatisfactory~\cite{redei:vonneumannhilbert}.
-Although it gives accurate results, the framework of Hilbert spaces is hard to interpret physically from first principles.
+This model gives accurate results, but the framework of Hilbert spaces is hard to interpret physically from first principles~\cite{redei:vonneumannhilbert}.
 Many reconstruction programmes try to reformulate the framework mathematically, so that the primitive assumptions rely on fewer physically unjustified details~\cite{grinbaum:reconstruction}.
 For example, instead of starting with Hilbert space, they start from operator algebras~\cite{murrayneumann:ringsofoperators}, orthomodular lattices~\cite{piron:foundations}, generalised probabilistic theories~\cite{segal:postulates}, or from categories~\cite{heunenvicary}.

 In this final case, the situation comes down to the following.
 Somebody hands you a category.
 How do you know it is (equivalent to) that of Hilbert spaces?
 The answer depends on which morphisms between Hilbert spaces you choose exactly.
 Previous work~\cite{heunenkornell:hilbert} settles the case of bounded linear maps, by giving axioms characterising that category precisely.
 Importantly, those axioms are purely categorical, and do not mention probabilities, complex numbers, or other analytical details that you may think are fundamental to Hilbert space.